intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/webui_quickstart.md

 ```

 #### Launch the Server
-In **Anaconda Prompt** with the conda environment `llm` activated, navigate to the `text-generation-webui` folder and execute the following commands (You can optionally lanch the server with or without the API service):
+In **Miniforge Prompt** with the conda environment `llm` activated, navigate to the `text-generation-webui` folder and execute the following commands (You can optionally lanch the server with or without the API service):

 ##### without API service
    ```cmd